Modern History Playlist

 Characteristics of Socio-Religious Movements in India

-Socio-religious movements in 19th-century India combined religious critique with social reform, education and institution-building, and were instrumental in shaping modern Indian public life.
+19th-century movements combined religious critique with social reform, education and institution-building, shaping modern Indian public life.

-Socio-religious movements in 19th-century India combined religious critique with social reform, education and institution-building, and were instrumental in shaping modern Indian public life.
+19th-century movements combined religious critique with social reform, education and institution-building, shaping modern Indian public life.

 Fun Facts